shanzhenren/kbcom18/0-cfp.md

 All papers will be peer reviewed, single-blinded.
 Papers must be submitted in PDF according to the new ACM format published in [ACM guidelines](http://www.acm.org/publications/proceedings-template), selecting the generic "sigconf" sample.
 The PDF files must have all non-standard fonts embedded.
 Submissions must be self-contained and in English.

-We are soliciting submissions in three categories of papers (page limits not including references):
+We are soliciting submissions in three categories of papers:

-*   Full workshop submissions (8 pages + 1 page for references)
+*   Full workshop papers (8 pages + 1 page for references)
-*   Short workshop submissions (4 pages + 1 page for references)
+*   Short workshop papers (4 pages + 1 page for references)
-*   Position submissions (2-4 pages)
+*   Position papers (2-4 pages)

 ## Organization and Contact